See MapTrack in action

 Why Construction Companies Must Track Tools

-Construction sites involve constant movement—multiple subcontractors, shifting work zones, and shared equipment.
+Construction sites are inherently dynamic, involving constant movement across multiple subcontractors, shifting work zones, and shared equipment.

 Problems